Railway vs Deno Deploy for Solo Developers

 The platform is designed around Deno's runtime.
 If you're using Fresh, Hono, or raw Deno APIs, the deployment experience is seamless.
 There's no build step for most projects.
 Your code goes from GitHub to globally distributed edge servers in seconds.
 Cold starts are minimal because Deno's V8 isolate model is lighter than containerized deployments.

 Deno Deploy includes KV, a globally distributed key-value store, and Deno Queues for async task processing.
-The free tier gives you 100,000 requests per day, which is generous for side projects.
-The Pro tier at $20/month removes limits and adds custom domains, analytics, and more.
+The free tier gives you 1 million requests per month and 20 GB of egress, which is generous for side projects.
+The Pro tier at $20/month raises the included allowance to 5 million requests and 200 GB of egress, adds custom domains, and bills overages at $2 per extra million requests.

 Key Differences